 You can also email us at firstname.lastname@example.org for additional discussion.

 This is a situation where we are asking medical centers to take the protocol and consent form as is or they are not eligible to participate.
 This was a joint decision by officials at US FDA and ourselves.
 We apologize if it seems brusque.
 It is not intended in that manner, but rather to ensure safety and efficacy.

 No, the Expanded Access Program (EAP) does not require a certificate in order for hospital blood banks to obtain convalescent plasma, which may be required for other programs such as eINDs.

-If transfusion of plasma does not occur, please complete the Initial Data Collection Form, citing the reason(s) the transfusion did not occur.
+If the plasma isn’t ordered or transfusion of plasma does not occur, please complete the Discharge/No Transfusion Form, citing the reason(s) the transfusion did not occur.

-If transfusing one unit of plasma: The Initial Data Collection Form should start with the beginning of the transfusion period and include the 4-hour window following the transfusion.
-Thus, if the transfusion requires 1.5 hours for completion, the Initial Data Collection Form represents a 5.5-hour period.
+If a patient has multiple transfusions within 12 hours, only one Transfusion Form needs to be completed.
+If transfusing one unit of plasma: The Transfusion Form should start with the beginning of the transfusion period and include the 4-hour window following the transfusion.
+Thus, if the transfusion requires 1.5 hours for completion, the Transfusion Form represents a 5.5-hour period.

-While the EAP program prefers the attending physician/PI complete the initial data collection form, any required form can be completed by the delegate the physician/PI chooses.
-The only regulatory requirement is that all forms be completed and submitted at the appropriate time.
+While the EAP program prefers the attending physician/PI complete the forms, any required form can be completed by the delegate the physician/PI chooses.
+It is a regulatory requirement that all forms be completed and submitted at the appropriate time.

-Notably, the physician/PI is required to complete the physician/PI registration and FDA 1572 Form.
+However, the physician/PI is required to complete the physician/PI registration (which includes the Form FDA 1572).

 - Transfusion related acute lung injury (TRALI)